-committee is appointed, they will provide recommendation(s) to Police Board on the course of action to be taken as well as provide updates.
+The Police Board may choose to appoint a Service and Complaint Committee or ad hoc committee, assign a standing committee (i.e. Governance Committee), or have the Police Board as a whole review the complaint and determine the course of action, as well as monitor the status of the course of action.
+Where a Service and Policy Committee, ad hoc committee or standing committee is appointed, they will provide recommendation(s) to the Police Board on the course of action to be taken as well as provide updates.
 Following Police Board subsequent receipt of information and recommendations arising from the course of action, and their determination on the matter, an explanation of the Police Board's actions taken and if applicable, a detailed summary of any investigation or study undertaken, will be sent to the complainant, the Director of Police Services and the PCC.
 [NOTE: An appointed committee described above does not have the authority to determine whether or not sufficient action has been taken in order to conclude the service and policy complaint.
 Such complaints will only be concluded via a Police Board resolution, as determined by the Police Board as a whole.]

 The Police Board will make public its concluding decision, with the exception of matters covered by s.
-69 of the Police Act, privileged legal counsel, or relevant sections of the Freedom of Information and Protection of Privacy Act.
+69 of the Police Act, privileged legal counsel, or relevant sections of the Freedom of Information and Protection or Privacy Act.

-The Police Board will maintain a record of all received service and policy complaints, and ensure that such records and associated documentation is securely retained, consistent with the PoliceAct and Freedom of Information and Protection of Privacy Act.
+The Police Board will maintain a record of all received service and policy complaints, and ensure that such records and associated documentation is securely retained, consistent with the Police Act and Freedom of Information and Protection of Privacy Act.